branalba/snippets/embedded_c/arm-gcc-project-template/README.md

 STM32F103C8T6 development board, but can be reconfigured to use any ARM-based processor compiled with arm-none-eabi-.
 To modify:

-- Edit the Makefile, instructions on what to modify/how should be indicated in the file itself.
+- Edit configure.py, instructions on what to modify/how should be indicated in the file itself.
+Then run `python configure.py` followed by `ninja` to build.
 - Edit the base/chip and base/os directories to use your RTOS/HAL
 - Implement your own modules in the lib/ directory, i.e. lib/mymodule which may contain a mymodule.c, mymodule.h and possibly a README.